Whitman County Commissioner District 3 Forum

 Program Description:

-The League accepted questions from the public by email and also took questions from the audience at the forum.
+The League will accept questions from the public by email lwvpull@yahoo.com and also from the audience at the forum.

 Cody Finch